pivotal/docs-tap/install-general.md

 * Latest version of Chrome, Firefox, or Edge.
 Tanzu Application Platform GUI currently does not support Safari browser.

-* After your installation is complete you must identify at least one Developer Namespace.
+* After your installation is complete, you must identify at least one Developer Namespace.
 [Instructions for setting up a Developer Namespace](install-components.md#setup) are available at the end of installation.

 #### DNS Records
 There are some optional but recommended DNS records you should allocate if you decide to use these particular components: